MolSSI-Education/python-package-best-practices/_episodes/07-collaboration.md

 ### Protecting your main Branch
 If you choose to work with collaborators, there are still ways for you to protect your code.
 Click the "Branches" tab.
-You will see a heading which says "Branch protection rule".
+You will see a heading that says "Branch protection rule".
 Adding the name of a branch here will make it a "protected branch" and the rules you choose in the section below will protect the branch (under the heading "protect matching branches").
 For example, you may want to choose to protect the `main` branch so that pull requests and reviews are required to change the branch.
 This way, your collaborators will not be able to push to the main branch, and must submit a `pull request` more on this later in order for their changes to be incorporated.